ig0rmin/gvision_canvus_demo/README.rst

 Canvus Google Vision Demo
 =========================

 This simple demo shows how to use MT Canvus `Web API <https://apps.multitaction.com/mt-canvus/manual/server-installation/web-api.html>`_ in the streaming mode and do something useful with it.
-The code listens for the new images on  a given canvas and annotate every new image with labeles received from the Google Vision API.
+The code listens for the new images on  a given canvas and annotate every new image with labels received from the Google Vision API.

 ======
 How-to